jdsandifer/blog/ideas/component-vs-element.md

 **Q: What about Class components?**

 A: Yes, you can use the class syntax to define a React component and it is different than simply defining it using a function, but ultimately *it is still a function*.
 Don't believe me?
-Consult Babel: [Class component](https://babeljs.io/repl#?babili=false&browsers=&build=&builtIns=false&spec=false&loose=false&code_lz=MYGwhgzhAEBKCmYQgJ4GED2GSYLYAcMA7eIgF2gG8AoAXyA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=es2015%2Creact%2Cstage-2&prettier=false&targets=&version=7.6.0&externalPlugins=).
-Or even better, try it yourself in [a Repl](https://repl.it/repls/AlertExternalContent).
+Consult Babel: Try it yourself in [a Repl](https://repl.it/repls/AlertExternalContent).

 Of course, this doesn’t mean that a functional component and a class component are the same.
 It just means they both fit the description of being a function.